 - TEAMS DISBANDING

-11.1: Any points obtained against a team that later withdraws or is banned from the competition shall be awarded full points.
+11.1: Any points obtained/lost against a team that later withdraws or is banned from the competition shall be awarded full points.
 All remaining games in which that team does not show shall be awarded to the opponent.